 - (1) Curb Radii.
 The following curb radii shall be utilized unless otherwise authorized by the County Engineer. - (A) Intersections should be designed for actual turning radius of the typical design vehicle as opposed to the maximum design vehicle.
 Small curb radii at intersections shorten pedestrian crossing distances and reduce vehicle turning speeds, thereby balancing the ease of travel of the vehicles and pedestrians.
 Refer to Figure (8). - (B) New Streets.
-At the intersection of two streets, the following curb radii shall be utilized. - With on-street parking on both streets, a 5 foot radius (i) may be utilized. - Without on-street parking, a 15 foot radius is required. (ii)
+At the intersection of two streets, the following curb radii shall be utilized. - With on-street parking refer to Table 19-1 in the most current Florida Green Book. - (ii) Without on-street parking, a minimum 35 foot radii shall be required.
+County Engineer may approve smaller curb radii.

 Table (4).
-LID Practices for Streets Figure (8).
-Actual Turning
+LID Practices for Streets

-LID Practice Stormwater Credit $\sim$
+LID Practice Stormwater Credit

 Pervious Pavement

-Shallow Retention/ Bioretention Swale
+Shallow Retention/ Bioretention Swale -

 Raingardens The county may provide stormwater credit where volume is retained pending approval from the County Engineer.
-Parking

-Tree Box Filter an
+Tree Box Filter

 Curb Cuts/ Inverted Medians